 "You hide your face and they are troubled; you gather your breath, and they expire and return to their dust" (Psa.104:29 Para.; Job 34:13-15).

-In Genesis 2:7, the English word 'soul' is the translation of the Hebrew word 'nephesh', which means 'a breathing creature or animal', 'vitality', beast', 'body', or 'breath'.
-There is absolutely nothing in the word 'nephesh' that indicates anything other than physical life: human or animal.
-The Hebrew word 'nephesh' literally means 'a state of being alive'.
+In Genesis 2:7, the English word soul is translated from the Hebrew word nephesh, which means a breathing creature or animal, vitality, beast, body, or breath.
+There is absolutely nothing in the word nephesh which indicates anything other than physical life¾human or animal.
+The Hebrew word nephesh means a state of being alive.
 God created a lifeless body in the form of man and made it a living soul (nephesh) by blowing air into its lungs; thus, he gave it life.

 "The spirit of God has made me, and the breath of the Almighty has given me life" (Job 33:4 KJV).

 "And whatsoever man there be of the house of Israel, or of the strangers that sojourn among you, that eats any manner of blood; I will even set my face against that soul [nephesh] that eats blood, and will cut him off from among his people," (Lev.17:10 KJV).

 "For the life of the flesh is in the blood; . . .Therefore I said to the children of Israel, No soul of you shall eat blood,. . .For it is the life of all flesh; the blood of it is for the life thereof:. . ."
 (Lev.17:11-14 KJV).

 In this modern age, we can understand the biological implications of this scripture.
 The heart circulates the blood throughout the body, which in turn performs its life sustaining functions.